carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/verify_lab/README.md

 +------------------+
 ```

-At this point we can confirm that end-users are all set to create applications with persistent storage requirements in our lab environment :-)
+At this point we can confirm that end-users are all set to create applications with persistent storage requirements in our lab environment :thumbsup:

 ## D. Prometheus & Grafana

 Trident includes  metrics that can be integrated into Prometheus for an open-source monitoring solution.
 Grafana again is an open-source visualization software, allowing us to create a graph with many different metrics.

 Prometheus has been installed using the Helm prometheus-operator chart and exposed using the MetalLB load-balancer.
 For Prometheus to retrieve the metrics that Trident exposes, a ServiceMonitor has been created to watch the trident-csi service.
 Grafana in turn was setup by the Prometheus-operator, configured to use Prometheus as a data source and again exposed using the MetalLB load-balancer.
-Finally we import a dashboard for Trident.
+Finally we have imported a custom dashboard for Trident into Grafana.

 To get the IP address for the Grafana service:
 `kubectl -n monitoring svc prom-operator-grafana`

 ```bash